 All the walks start at the Tree House Study Centre and pass Cob Cottage (the “House built in a day”).
-The longer walks go up through the woods to Hilltop and back around the edge of the estate, past the “House In the Wood” of wartime S.O.E. fame and onwards down to the finish.
-The two routes of 8K and 5K follow the same outward path but the 5k route has a shortcut to re-join the return leg of the 8k route back to the Tree House Study centre.
-The short walk avoids Hilltop and follows the latter stage of the 5K and 8K routes.
+The medium and long walks go up through the woods to Hilltop and back around the edge of the estate, past the “House In the Wood” of wartime S.O.E. fame and onwards down to the finish.
+The two routes of 8K and 5K follow the same outward path but the 8k route has an added loop to the north of the Estate.
+The short walk avoids Hilltop and follows the latter stage of the two other routes.

 Walkers need to consider which walk is most suitable for them.

-Only the initial part of the Walk is suitable for wheelchairs and pushchairs but this will contain a Treasure Trail for those wishing to give it a try.
+Only the initial part of the Walk is suitable for wheelchairs and pushchairs and this will contain a Treasure Trail for those wishing to give it a try.